Please complete the following information.

 Favorite Baseball Team:

 I liked playing summer softball in the ND co-rec league, does that count?
+I now run (very very slowly) a few miles a few days a week.

 I wear khakis and polos for work, so I dress up as rarely as possible, but when forced to, I clean up alright.